Banking and Investment

 Private wealth managers specialise in managing the finances of high net-worth individuals in order to grow their assets.
 They can work in a wealth management firm, in a division of a bank or independently.

-Investopedia has a great dictionary of finance terms which is a very useful introduction to financial language and terms.
+Investopedia has a great dictionary of finance terms which is a very useful introduction to financial language and terms and E-Financial careers has a useful "Student Guide to Careers in Banking & Financial Markets" ,that gives a high-level overview of the sector.

 This is a highly competitive sector and firms receive applications from students across the globe.
 So you will need to do comprehensive research and preparation to secure the right job.

-You don’t need to have studied a finance related degree, but it’s important to have a keen interest in and understanding of the wider concepts within the banking industry and global markets.
+In the UK, you don’t need to have studied a finance related degree, but it’s important to be numerate, have a keen interest in and understanding of the wider concepts within the banking industry and global markets.
 Follow the business news by reading publications like the Economist and the Financial Times.
-Investopedia also has a dictionary of finance terms which can help you become more familiar with the language used in the sector.
 You also need a high degree of analytical intelligence and the ability to build and maintain good working relationships in what can be a competitive and pressurised environment.

 Getting work experience is very important for a full-time graduate role in this sector (and often a requirement).
-It’s important to note that most banks use their internships as a pipeline for their graduate programmes, and many larger banks only recruit for a small number of full-time roles in Michaelmas.
-We would recommend looking for 1-week work experience “Spring Week” in your first year (or second year if you are on a 4 year course) and summer internships (approximately 8-12 weeks) in your penultimate year, to gain as much experience and exposure as possible.
-If you don’t get an internship in your penultimate year, all is not lost, as a number of the large banks offer “off-cycle” internships for those who have just graduated.
+It’s important to note that most firms use their internships as a pipeline for their graduate programmes.
+We would recommend looking for “Spring Weeks” in your first year (or second year if you are on a 4 year course) and summer internships (approximately 8-12 weeks) in your penultimate year, to gain as much experience and exposure as possible.
+If you don’t get an internship in your penultimate year, all is not lost, as a number of the large banks offer “off-cycle internships" for those who have just graduated.
 Smaller organisations often also have graduate programmes open to finalists and recent graduates or offer full-time entry-level positions outside of a formal graduate programme.

 Timing

-It’s very important to have a good understanding of application deadlines as they are usually earlier than other sectors, and interviews often take place before the deadline.
+It’s very important to have a good understanding of application deadlines as they are usually earlier than other sectors.

-Most recruitment by large organisations takes place between July and November, otherwise known as the ‘Milkround’.
-The vast majority of banking and investment graduate application periods close in late October/early November, if not earlier.
-On the whole, investment banks recruit on a rolling basis, hiring graduates as they come through the application process.
+Typically recruitment by large organisations takes place between July and November.
+However, most firms recruit on a rolling basis, interviewing applicants as soon as they apply - not waiting for the application deadline to start the process.
 As such, it's essential that you apply as early as possible, ensuring your preparation is completed well in advance.
-Please do not wait for the deadline!

 Application and Assessment